ChrisWhealy/wasm_sha256/README.md

 ## Wasmer Update

-* NodeJS passes three values as command line arguments to the WASM module, but host environments such as `wasmer` or `wasmtime` pass only two.
+* NodeJS passes a minimum of two values as command line arguments to the WASM module, but host environments such as `wasmer` or `wasmtime` pass a minimum of one.

-   This program therefore assumes that the filename will occur in the last argument.
+   This program therefore assumes that the algorithm name (`"sha256"|"sha224"`) will be the second last argument, and the filename will be the last.
 * When calling this module via the Wasmer CLI, the `--dir` argument does not pre-open the directory in which the target files live.
 [See here](https://github.com/wasmerio/wasmer/issues/5658#issuecomment-3139078222) for an explanation of this behaviour.

    Instead, you need to use the `--mapdir` argument.